Pediatric Ophthalmology Treatment

 When small children (Preschool and School going) suffer from vision problems, it not only affects their vision but also their overall learning as well as development.
 By identifying the vision problem at the earliest, they could be easily corrected thus restoring and boosting the child’s overall self-confidence.

-Early eye examinations is undertaken to check the following issues:
+Early eye examinations are undertaken to check the following issues:

 - Near vision, distance vision and peripheral vision